 A few things to consider:

-- Coordinate date scheduling with other Seedy Saturdays in your region so vendors don’t have to choose between events to attend (some vendors will travel <500km for a larger event at which they could have sales).
+- Coordinate date scheduling with other Seedy Saturdays in your region so vendors don’t have to choose between events to attend (some vendors will travel >500km for a larger event at which they could have sales).
 Check events at www.seeds.ca/events.
-You can see this year’s events, but also you can change the drop down box to show last year’s events, to see when all events took place (we often don’t know all events until later in the season).
+You can also reach out to us for assistance with knowing about other events’ plans before they’re posted.

 - Do you want to include seedling vendors?
 If so, a later date may work better.